-\ See Heck (Thorough Base.)
-The German Authors term these Triads anomalous.
-See also Kollmann (Essay on Harmony, 1796.)
+\ See Heck (Thorough Base,) p.
+20. The German Authors term these Triads anomalous.
+See also Kollmann (Essay on Harmony, 1796,) p.
+34.

-The Root being placed one or two Octaves below the Chord of the Accompaniment, makes no difference in its derivation; the radical Base depending always on the three combined Sounds of the Triad, whether in close or dispersed Harmony.
-For an account of Rameau and his system, see Dr. B iv.
+The Root being placed one or two Octaves below the Chord of the Accompaniment, makes no difference in its derivation; the radical Base depending always on the three combined Sounds of the Triad, whether in close or disfersed Harmony.
+For an account of Rameau and his system, see Dr. B. iv.
 609. Sir J. H. v.
 384. See also a very satisfactory account of the discoveries of Galileo Galilei, by Dr. Burney, art.
 Base fundamental, in Dr. Rees' Cyclopædia, lately published.
-Triads (Art.
-287,) and of the two altered Triads (Art.
-289,) cannot be explained till the nature of Discords is known.
+In this Work, the term Radical Base, or simply the Root, will be adopted.